 Equity is the fair treatment, access, opportunity, and advancement for all, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
 Improving equity involves ensuring fairness within the procedures and processes of our institution.

-Reporting to the Office of Human Resources, the Institutional Equity team is dedicated to advancing Tulane’s commitment to fair and equitable treatment of all members of the university community in employment and educational opportunity by providing consultative, investigative, and educational services.
-Diversity and harassment prevention are our top priorities.
-Our commitment and dedication to these fundamental principles are unwavering and uncompromising.
+Institutional Equity is dedicated to advancing Tulane’s commitment to fair and equitable treatment of all members of the university community in employment and educational opportunities by providing consultative, investigative, and educational services.
+Increasing diversity on campus and maintaining a harassment free environment are our top priorities.

-Tulane is an Equal Employment Opportunity employer committed to maintaining a non-discriminatory, diverse work environment.
-Tulane does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, genetic information, sexual orientation, gender identity, gender expression, pregnancy, marital status, military status, veteran status (or any other classification protected by applicable law) in any of its programs or activities.
+Tulane University is an Equal Employment Opportunity/ Affirmative Action (EEO/AA) employer committed to maintaining a non-discriminatory, diverse work and learning environment.
+Tulane does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, genetic information, sexual orientation, gender identity, gender expression, pregnancy, marital status, military status, veteran status (or any other classification protected by applicable law) in any of its programs, activities, or employment.

 Email us at firstname.lastname@example.org or call us at 504-862-8083.